 World MS Day – MS is short for Multiple Sclerosis.
 This day is a day to help raise awareness of MS. #WorldMSDay #MSDay #MSConnections

 Held annually on May 30th.
 MS hits close to home.
-My sister has Multiple Sclerosis (MS).
+My sister had Multiple Sclerosis (MS).
 She has passed away now.

 The MS campaign for 2020-22 is MS Connections